Manishearth/manishearth.github.io/source/_posts/2015-05-03-where-rust-really-shines.markdown

 moved around, so it is reasonable to assume that it might not be possible to safely use it.
 I would have had to find out where the vector is originally stored; all the entry points for the code I was modifying, and make sure it isn't being mutated (not as hard in Rust, but I would still need to muck around a large codebase).
+And then I would have to somehow make sure that nobody tries to mutate it in the future.
 This is a task which I would not even consider trying in C++.

 However, I had another option here, because this was Rust.
 However, in Rust I can store a reference to the contents of the vector without fear of invalidation, since the compiler will prevent me from using the vector in a way that could cause unsafety.